 This area contains abstracts and final reports from research projects conducted by the Fisheries Management Section.
 This area is under development & new items will be added as they are available.

 Did you know that there are walleye in Georgia?
-Find out more about WRD efforts to produce them for Georgia's anglers and learn how to sucessfully target these fish.
+Find out more about WRD efforts to produce them for Georgia's anglers and learn how to successfully target these fish.

 Those wishing to learn about fishing for walleye in Georgia click here.